platelminto/icloud-to-nextcloud/README.md

 1. Go to [privacy.apple.com](https://privacy.apple.com)
 2. Log in with your Apple ID
 3. Request a copy of your data
-4. Wait for Apple to process your request and download the data when available
+4. Wait for Apple to process your request and download the data when available.
+Apparently this can take up to a week - for me, it took 3-4 days.

 ## Data Migration Process